au-ts/cogent/doc/reference/core-syntax.rst

 .. todo:: (jashankj, 2020-02-13): document the core syntax

-Cogent's 'core' language is not directly exposed to programmers.
+|cogent|'s 'core' language is not directly exposed to programmers.
 Nonetheless, it's extremely useful to know how
-Cogent turns its more expressive surface syntax into the core language used for proofs and code generation.
+|cogent| turns its more expressive surface syntax
+into the core language used for proofs and code generation.